JieSing/ConwaysLife/README.txt

   This text file is an example of a known cell map that can be called by Conways_life_mechanics with the function known_pattern.
 This text file has the pattern for a glider (10x10) which can be called in Conways_life_mechanics using the word 'known_pattern'.

 4. Phase_transition
-  This code can be used to vary the synchronicity s of the Conway's life simulation.
+  This code can be used to vary the synchronicity S of the Conway's life simulation.

 5. Rnd
   This code is used to generate random numbers.